NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 * In Flavor, choose the "Flavor" c64.m120 (64 Virtual CPUs) to provide a faster simulation run-time.
 Note that this will consume Red Cloud subscriptions very fast.
 * In Network, select "public".
-* In Security Groups, select "campus_only_ssh" or the security group you created.
+* In Security Groups, select "campus-only-ssh" or the security group you created.
 * In Key Pair, select the SSH public key that you created or uploaded previously.

 When all the required options are selected, click on the "Launch Instance" button, and wait for the instance to enter the "Active" state.
 Note that the instance will not only be created, but also running so that you can log in after a couple of minutes.